JJB8223/ShakeAndPour/docs/DesignDoc.md

 ### Purpose

 This e-commerce platform is designed for a mixologist's custom drink kits, streamlining the shopping and inventory management experience.
 Customers can easily find and buy their favorite drink kits, while the store admin can swiftly update inventory.
-The added feature of viewing past orders and re-adding items to the cart makes repeat purchases a breeze.
+The added features of viewing past orders and re-adding items to the cart makes repeat purchases a breeze.
 It's a practical, efficient solution for both buyers and sellers in the world of custom drink mixology.

 ### Glossary and Acronyms